Intro

 SWISS

-Since 2009, it has collaborated with Hiltl, the world’s oldest vegetarian restaurant, for long haul vegan options.
+Since 2009, they’ve collaborated with Hiltl, the world’s oldest vegetarian restaurant, for long-haul vegan options.

 CHINA AIRLINES

-It features “Clean & Green Plant-based Cuisine,” developed with Michelin Green Star and awarded Yang Ming Spring.
+Features “Clean & Green Plant-based Cuisine” developed with Michelin Green Star-awarded Yang Ming Spring.

 KOREAN AIR